nestordemeure/breviarium/data/english.md

 #### Trust no One

-When he praises you, believe that he mocks you; do not entrust any secret, for you are often despised; do not praise or disparage yourself; others lie in wait for you, to seize upon your words; do not show liberty in your manners, from which you will be judged; if someone disparages and vexes you, consider it a test of your virtue; they feign friendship, but they are not friends.
+When he praises you, be convinced that he mocks you.

+Do not entrust any secret, for you are often despised.

+Do not praise or disparage yourself; others lie in wait for you, to seize upon your words.

+Do not show freedom in your manners, by which you will be judged.

+If someone disparages and vexes you, consider it a test of your virtue.

+They feign friendship, but they are not friends.

 #### Praise All

-Speak well of everyone, so that if a third party hears of it, he will know and report back to the person you praised.
+Always speak well or not badly of everyone, so that if a third party hears of it, he will know and report back to the person you praised.

 Always speak well of your superiors, for it serves the peace.

-Praise also the food and clothing you receive from another.
+Also praise those whose favor you need, as well as the food and clothing you receive from another.

 #### Be Mindful of your Actions

 Consider what you say.
 Could it be taken in a better sense?
-If so, it certainly will be - perhaps someone is watching or listening whom you do not see.
+If so, it certainly will be - perhaps someone is watching, or listening, whom you do not see.